jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 ##### Breaking the Legacy Cycle

-According to one GAO report on the current state of software budgeting in the federal government, "in several situations...agencies are not sure whether to report costs as O&M or DME" and so "agencies default to reporting as O&M."
+According to one GAO report on the current state of software budgeting in the federal government, "in several situations...agencies are not sure whether to report costs as O&M or DME" and so "agencies default to reporting as O&M."[^OM]:

 In fact, most agencies spend less than 20% of their annual budgets on DME, meaning they seem to be trapped in perpetual O&M spending.
-One major reason for this, as GAO and OMB cite, is that "agencies tend to categorize investments as O&M because they attract less oversight, require reduced documentation, and have a lower risk of losing funding."
-This last point is especially telling.
+One major reason for this, as GAO and OMB cite, is that "agencies tend to categorize investments as O&M because they attract less oversight, require reduced documentation, and have a lower risk of losing funding."[^funding]: This last point is especially telling.

 If an agency gets their submitted budget estimates wrong, they can request approval from OMB and then from Congress to transfer amounts among these different categories.
 However, this can be a very lengthy process and getting approval isn't guaranteed.
 If the funds have to be obligated in the same fiscal year they were appropriated, they may run out of time.

 This logistical issue has resulted in a steady increase in spending on O&M for legacy systems.
 In 2010, agencies' spending on O&M was 68% of the federal IT budget.
-By 2017, the amount of spending on O&M was at 77%.
+By 2017, the amount of spending on O&M was at 77%.[^percent]:

 An agency knows the least about what it will take to fully modernize a legacy system when they draft a budget for that work.

 #### Risk Mitigation Prototyping
 Consider a hypothetical production system, meaning actively in-use, for a critical agency mission need.
 This kind of system would very likely be classified as a "major IT investment" for budgeting purposes.
-It's not uncommon for these kinds of systems to cost upwards of $20 million a year in O&M cost, based on publicly available information searchable on ITDashboard.gov.
+It's not uncommon for these kinds of systems to cost upwards of $20 million a year in O&M cost, based on publicly available information searchable on ITDashboard.gov. [^itdashboard]

 The riskiest way that an agency could try to make this transition would be to take that same $20 million spent on O&M for the existing system and simply transfer it into a request for DME funds, coupled with a monolithic contract.